Hexlet/docs/conceptual-specifications.md

 ## Exercise specifications

-* It should normally take no more than 2 hours to complete the exercise.
+* It should normally take no more than 30 minutes to complete an exercise.
+* First exercises in the course should be very simple.
+This will help build up user's confidence and help them progress further.
+For example, in the introductory courses about programming languages first exercise usually is a simple "change this one line" sort of problem.
 * If there are many steps in a single challenge exercise, think about splitting it into multiple exercises or even multiple lessons altogether.

 ## Quiz specifications